official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 the rules and mechanisms for decision‑taking and the sharing of responsibility have been developed over time and are well understood.
 The Coalition in Iraq, by contrast,

-134

-The Report of the Iraq Inquirywas an ad hoc alliance.
+was an ad hoc alliance.
 The UK tried to establish some governance principles in the Memorandum of Understanding proposed to the US, but did not press the point.
 This led the UK into the uncomfortable and unsatisfactory situation of accepting shared responsibility without the ability to make a formal input to the process of